Inf & Imm HLA MHC Evolution Genetics Genetic Epidemiology Epidemiology Biostatistics Glossary Homepage

 NATURAL KILLER CELL RECEPTORS

 Natural killer (NK) cells are CD3-, sIg-, CD16+ and CD56+ peripheral blood mononuclear cells (large granular lymphocytes), which are involved in non-specific host defence (CD69 is the earliest activation marker on T and NK cells).
 They act as an innate immune system defence against infected cells (by bacteria, parasites and viruses) and tumour cells but spare normal cells.
 They form the first line of defence especially against viral infections 1-3.
+Although they belong to the innate immune system, there is some evidence that they may have memory against infectious exposures (Sun, 2009).
 They control viral replication during the time required for activation, proliferation and differentiation of CTL precursors into functional CTLs at during the first 5 to 7 days of the infection by mediating direct cytotoxicity and secretion of cytokines such as g-IFN, TNFa and GM-CSF but not IL-2 3-9.
 The main target for them to attack is a cell that is missing the self MHC class I molecules 10,11.
 Unlike cytotoxic T lymphocytes (CTL), NK cells do not require presentation of a peptide by an MHC molecule.
 NK cells do not require activation for cytotoxicity; they always have large granules of granzymes and perforin in their cytoplasm, which make them constitutively cytotoxic.

 NK Receptor Family